Vienna, Austria

 One of my girls came down with a virus that did an extreme number on her.
 The worst!

+Konstantin Filippou is the chefs namesake Michelin two star, while O’Boufes is his trendy bistro-next-door.
 O’Boufes by Konstantin Filipou was a bit of a disaster.
 We were expecting some of the most exciting cooking in Vienna: think ox with egg, dashi, hazelnut and cauliflower, prawn saganaki with feta and basil, and Mangalica schnitzel with cucumber, anchovies and sour cream ~ TimeOut 15.
+What we got was a menu with few exciting dishes to choose from and entrees with approximately 5 strands of overcooked soggy pasta.
+It was strange.

-The kicker was we had tried to cancel our reservation earlier in the day (see: sick friend) but they were adamant to charge us € 50 a head!
+The kicker was we had tried to cancel our reservation earlier in the day (see: sick friend) but they were adamant to charge us €50 a head!
 This part is kind of an outrage, only in retrospect.
 It would not have been if we were recipients of a good meal served in a timely manner.
+I wish we were privy to what was happening in the kitchen.
+Everyone around us seemed agitated at the wait times.
+Something had to have gone awry.

 Spagh-lee-ah-toe.
 Swap the gin for effervescent prosecco.
 It’s a Negroni Sbagliato!